Fan attacks goalkeeper during Turkish derby game

 In a statement, the TFF also condemned "the dastardly attack" on Ozenc.

-After ambulances arrived on pitch to treat fans injured by fireworks, videos on social media showed a supporter running across the pitch during the stoppage and attacking Ozenc from behind, before being restrained by players and security staff.
+After ambulances arrived on pitch to treat fans injured by fireworks, videos on social media showed a supporter running across the pitch and attacking Ozenc from behind, before being restrained by players and security staff.

 "While wishing a speedy recovery to the injured football fans, we also wish a speedy recovery to Altay goalkeeper Ozan Evrim Ozenc, who was subjected to violence by the attacker who entered the pitch," the statement added.